WKelley/SimpleSentAnalysis/README.md

 # Simple Recurrent Neural Network for Sentiment Analysis

 This is a simple RNN model for sentiment analysis.
-Built using lower-level PyTorch, the project goal was to illustrate my knowledge of the theory fundamentals behind text classification and natural language processing.
+Built using lower-level Torch, the project goal was to illustrate my knowledge of the theory fundamentals behind text classification and natural language processing.
 Towards this end, I refrained from using any higher-level wrappers or dependencies, building the RNN from scratch.
 I did, however, use Torch for backpropagation and weight optimization to show that I can maneuver within the dependency.